yanchaoluo/STAT545-hw-Luo-Yanchao/hw8/README.md

       return(NULL)
     }
 ```
 Build a new Shiny app was very interesting, so I explored many features in this homework.
-I also try to use `ggvis` and `leaflet` packages but faced some problems.
-So I will try to add this two packages on my website next time.
-Also, For the "Provide a way for the user to show results from all countries" part, I got some idea from [daattali.com](https://daattali.com/shiny/bcl/), and use `if else` function to filter the country.
-Moreover, I followed [ggvis](https://github.com/rstudio/ggvis) to add a survey on my website.
+I also tried to use `ggvis` and `leaflet` packages but faced some problems.
+So I will add this two packages on my website next time.
+Also, For the "Provide a way for the user to show results from all countries" part, I got some idea from [daattali.com](https://daattali.com/shiny/bcl/), and used `if else` function to filter the country.
+Moreover, I followed [shinyjs](https://deanattali.com/2015/04/23/shinyjs-r-package/) to add a survey on my website.

 ### Related link: